MathiasMaurilio/ConsoleProgressBar/README.md

 # ConsoleProgressBar
-A simple console progress bar in C#.
+A simple library console progress bar in C#.